 “Millions of years after, the Earth would reach a stable temperature of minus 160° C, when the heat from the planet’s core would be equal to the heat it radiates into space,” explains Professor of Planetary Sciences at Caltech David Stevenson.

 And although some microorganisms that live in the earth’s crust could survive, life on earth would stop very quickly.
 Photosynthesis would stop immediately, so most of the plants would die in a few weeks.
 However, large trees could live for several decades due to a slower metabolism and substantial reserves of sucrose.

-Certainly, the Sun not only heats the Earth, but also keeps it in orbit.
-If its mass suddenly disappeared, which in principle is impossible, then our planet would just fly like a balloon inflated to the limit and sharply released from one’s hands.
+Certainly, the Sun not only heats the Earth but also keeps it in orbit.
+If the Sun went out and its mass suddenly disappeared, which in theory is impossible, then our planet would just fly like a balloon inflated to the limit and sharply released from one’s hands.